[Update: 20mph zones in Manchester have failed]

 - The majority of responsible drivers began to pay more attention to speed limits and constantly check their speedometers.
 While it is a good idea to adhere the traffic regulations on place it also steals some amount of attention from drivers.
 This can only mean that they would pay less attention to the road and fail to react on time to a dangerous situation developing ahead.

 - Some less skilled motorists would think that their only requirement is to keep to the speed limit.
 The idea of them be only concerned with the steady speed and nothing else is quite frightening indeed.
-In addition it has been shown that presence of speed cameras cause erratic driver behaviour.
+In addition, studies reveal that the presence of speed cameras can cause erratic driver behaviour.

 - Speeding limit introduction can potentially remove the responsibility for a safe speed from the motorists.
 This is a flawed approach since the responsibility is a core value of safe driving.
-When responsibility is taken from a driver the performance in terms of safe speeds and accident avoidance is likely to suffer.
+If you take responsibility from a driver, performance in terms of safe speeds and accident avoidance will likely suffer.

 Danger of traffic congestion

 A slow moving traffic is the key to a traffic congestion.
-Unless the traffic is regulated by police every morning and evening Manchester residents would face a long line of traffic congestion which would cause delays for many.
+Unless police regulates traffic every morning and evening, Manchester residents will face a long line of traffic congestion.
+This would cause delays for many.

-In order to avoid this kind of artificially created congestion hotspots it would be better to have illuminated speed signs – quite common throughout Scotland.
-Those signs would show lower speed limits during the school hours but then turn back to normal speed limits at other times.
+In order to avoid this kind of artificially created congestion hotspots it would be better to have illuminated speed signs.
+These are already quite common throughout Scotland.
+Those signs would show lower speed limits during the school hours.
+At other times, they would turn back to normal speed limits.

 Air pollution is more likely to rise

-Traffic congestion is more likely to cause an increased level of air pollution since the majority of vehicles would be in their lower gears or idling.
-Traffic congestion is not big news for Manchester but by introducing more 20 mph zones the congestions are more likely to start closer to the residential areas causing increased air pollution there.
+Traffic congestion is more likely to cause an increased level of air pollution.
+This is because the majority of vehicles would be in their lower gears or idling.
+Traffic congestion is not big news for Manchester.
+However, by introducing more 20 mph zones congestions are more likely to start closer to the residential areas.
+This would increase the air pollution there.

-This kind of air pollution could potentially cause more respiratory diseases and make living in the city not at all attractive as opposed to the aspiration of the Manchester City Council.
+This kind of air pollution could potentially cause more respiratory diseases.
+It could also make living in the city less attractive.

 The better solution would have been to repair already existing roads and to create more bypasses to the residential and school areas for the main traffic.
 This would eliminate the threat to these vulnerable areas.

-Better city planning should also be considered.
-By creating more cul-de-sac areas in the residential areas would completely eliminate traffic and reduce the air pollution – making more pleasant areas for children to play and adults to enjoy.
+Better city planning constitutes another important consideration.
+Creating more cul-de-sac areas in residential areas would significantly reduce traffic and reduce air pollution.
+As an additional benefit, this would make more pleasant areas for children to play and adults to enjoy.

 Problem of policing the 20 mph limits

 Currently there are no mechanisms in place to enforce new speed regulations apart from the “20 mph zone” signs.
-Most of the motorists would naturally adhere these restriction but there would always be a few who would not be so “considerate” to say the least.
+Most of the motorists would naturally adhere these restriction.
+But there will always be a few who would not be so “considerate” to say the least.

-Recent surveys conducted throughout Britain show that public increasingly supports the introduction of 20 mph zones in busy shopping areas and around schools but there is a growing concern as to how the new limits would be enforced:
+Recent surveys conducted throughout Britain show that the public increasingly supports the introduction of 20 mph zones.
+Especially so in busy shopping areas and around schools.
+But there is growing concern as to how the new limits would be enforced:

 Professor Alan Tapp and Professor Clive Nancarrow of UWE Bristol’s Social Marketing Centre have analysed the results of a recent YouGov survey of Great Britain and concluded that although support is strong for 20 mph limits in residential areas and busy streets, enforcement by the police will be needed to confront the driving of a minority.

-Manchester police has no such capacity to place a police at every junction and exit so the most likely solution would be more speed cameras which are not paid for right now.
-This could only mean taking more money away from other more pressing issues.
+Manchester police has no such capacity to place a police at every junction and exit.
+More speed cameras are a possible solution.
+Howeverm this would mean taking more money away from other more pressing issues.

 Would 20 mph zones make our roads safer?

-Introduction of more 20 mph zones in Manchester might have had a noble cause behind but it might fail to address the real issues present on the roads.
-Most likely they would cause more problems in the long run than being beneficial as they were planned to be.
+Introduction of more 20 mph zones in Manchester might have had a noble cause.
+But it might fail to address the real issues present on the roads.
+They could even cause more problems in the long run.

-- More money needs to be directed towards the road repairs.
+- More money should be directed towards road repairs.
 This would drastically reduce any accidents caused by bad road surface.

 - Money needs to be spend on construction of bypasses.

-- Introduction of time-limited illuminating speed signs as it is done in Scotland.
+- Introduce time-limited illuminating speed signs similar to Scotland.

 - Promote safe driving standards so that the real emphasise would be the considerate driving and give more responsibility to drivers.